tianjian600526/kubernetes/README.md

 # kubernetes
-set up just for k8s images
+set up just for k8s images, with docker-hub